Protestant missions in China: Setbacks, questioning, and war (1919–1945)

 Criticism and calls for reform came from within the missionary community.
 Partly as a result of the Fundamentalist–Modernist Controversy missions came under questioning.
-Novelist and missionary Pearl S. Buck for example, returned to the United States in 1932 to ask "Is There a Case for Foreign Missionaries?."
+Novelist and missionary Pearl S. Buck for example, returned to the United States in 1932 to ask "Is There a Case for Foreign Missionaries?".
 Buck's twin biographies of her parents, Fighting Angel and The Exile, dramatized the charges that foreign missions were a form of imperialism.
-Another skeptical note was sounded by the massive study commissioned by John D. Rockefeller, Jr. entitled "Rethinking Missions" which cast doubt on a wide range of missionary activities.
+Another skeptical note was sounded by the massive study commissioned by John D. Rockefeller Jr. entitled "Rethinking Missions" which cast doubt on a wide range of missionary activities.

 In 1934 John and Betty Stam were murdered by Communist soldiers.
-Their biography The Triumph of John and Betty Stam (Chicago: Moody Press, 1982) was written by Mrs. Howard Taylor, a fellow missionary with the China Inland Mission.
+Their biography The Triumph of John and Betty Stam (Philadelphia: China Inland Mission, 1935) was written by Mrs. Howard Taylor, a fellow missionary with the China Inland Mission.
 It inspired a new generation of missionaries to seek to work in China despite civil war and the anti-missionary views of many Chinese.

 When the Japanese invaded China in World War II in 1937, the China Inland Mission and many other missionary organizations moved their headquarters up the Yangzi River to Chongqing.
 After Japan went to war with the Western countries in 1941, the Japanese interned Western civilians, including about 1,000 Protestant missionaries, in camps until the end the war in 1945, mostly at the Weihsien Compound in Shandong and the Stanley Internment Camp in Hong Kong.
 The entire staff and student body of the Chefoo School for missionary children, grades one to twelve, numbering 239 children and adults, were among those interned at Weihsien.
 Eric Liddell, the 1924 Olympic gold medalist and afterwards a missionary, was also interned at Weihsien and died of a cerebral hemorrhage during the war.

 Final exodus 1945–1953

-After the victory of the Chinese Communist armies in 1949 and suppression of religion, the members of all missionary societies departed or were expelled from China.
+After the victory of the Chinese Communist armies in 1949 and suppression of Christian missionary efforts, the members of all missionary societies departed or were expelled from China.
 Missionaries Arthur Matthews (an American) and Dr. Rupert Clark (British) were placed under house arrest but were finally allowed to leave in 1953.
 Their wives, Wilda Matthews and Jeannette Clark, had been forced to leave with other missionaries before this.
 The China Inland Mission was the last Protestant missionary society to leave China.

 In 1900 there were an estimated 100,000 Protestants in China.
 By 1950 the number had increased to 700,000, but still far less than one percent of the total Chinese population.
 Helped by strong leaders such as John Sung, Wang Ming-Dao, and Andrew Gih, the Chinese Protestant Christian churches became an indigenous movement.